 It gives you credibility

-The ISO27001 standard has a good reputation internationally and is generally accepted as an indication that your organization takes information security seriously and has a strong approach in place.
+The ISO27001 standard has a good reputation internationally and is generally accepted as an indication that your organisation takes information security seriously and has a strong approach in place.
 This can save a lot of time when answering questions for tenders, as certification many boxes automatically.

 It emphasises a risk-based approach